 Safety is our priority when we arrive at your home for a thorough inspection.
 Carolina Pest will always ask that all family members and pets remain safely away from any possible infestations.
 Our technicians will search the property thoroughly for signs of hives and nests.
 The type of insects found will be positively identified and the extent of the infestation will be determined.
 A full report will be presented at the conclusion of our pest inspection.

-Treatment of Bees, Hornets & Wasps
+Treatment of Bees, Hornets & Wasp

 After an inspection, a plan of action will be devised to eradicate the stinging insects from your property.
 Depending on the type of stinging insects found during our evaluation, you may require removal services or the use of insecticides.
-We provide spot treatments as well as long-term control of bees, hornets and wasps.
+We provide spot treatments as well as long-term control of bees, hornets, and wasps.
 We will provide you with safety guidelines on what to expect before and after treatment.
 We guarantee fast, responsive service with competitive pricing in the Charlotte area.
-“Green" Treatments are also available.
+“Green” Pest Control Treatments are also available.

 Recommended Bee, Hornet & Wasp Maintenance